 \end{enumerate} Let us explain how to construct these log pairs.
-By the assumption, there is a $\bC$-PVHS on $Y-D$ so that each fiber of the period map is zero dimensional.
+By the assumption, there is a $\bC$-PVHS on $Y-D$ so that each fiber of the period map is zero-dimensional.
 In particular, the period map is generically immersive.
-We then apply \cref{thmx:uniform} to construct a Finsler metric on $T_Y(-\log D)$ which is positively definite over some Zariski open set $U^\circ$ of $U=Y-D$ with the desired curvature property \eqref{eq:desired}.
-Set $X_0=Y$, $\mu_0=\vvmathbb{1}$ and $U_0^\circ=U^\circ$.
-Let $Z_1,\ldots,Z_m$ be all irreducible varieties of $Y-U^\circ$ which are not components of $D$.
+We then apply \cref{thmx:uniform} to construct a Finsler metric on $T_Y(-\log D)$ which is positive definite over some Zariski open subset $U^\circ$ of $U=Y-D$ with the desired curvature property \eqref{eq:desired}.
+Set $X_0=Y$, $\mu_0=\mathds{1}$ and $U_0^\circ=U^\circ$.
+Let $Z_1,\ldots,Z_m$ be all irreducible subvarieties of $Y-U^\circ$ which are not components of $D$.
 Then $Z_1\cup \ldots \cup Z_m\supset U\setminus U^\circ$.
-For each $i$, we take a desingularization $\mu_i:X_i\to Z_i$ so that $D_i:=\mu_i^{-1}(D)$ is a simple normal crossing divisor in $X_i$.
+For each $i$, we take a desingularization $\mu_i\colon X_i\to Z_i$ so that $D_i:=\mu_i^{-1}(D)$ is a simple normal crossing divisor in $X_i$.
 We pull back the $\bC$-PVHS to $U_i=X_i-D_i$ via $\mu_i$.
 Then its period map is still generically immersive.
-We then apply \Cref{thmx:uniform} to construct the desired Finsler metrics in \Cref{curvature} for $T_{X_i}(-\log D_i)$.
-We iterate this construction, and since at each step the dimension of $X_i$ is strictly decreasing, this algorithm stops after finite steps.
+We then apply \Cref{thmx:uniform} to construct the desired Finsler metrics in \cref{curvature} for $T_{X_i}(-\log D_i)$.
+We iterate this construction, and since at each step the dimension of $X_i$ is strictly decreasing, this algorithm stops after finitely many steps.